MohdRas/docker-basics/README.md

 # how to navigate to directoty on the host and container to check the data stored so far ?

 # Docker Engine vs WSL 2 vs Docker Desktop
-- wsl -l -v
+- "wsl -l -v" on powershell

                                               NAME              STATE           VERSION
                                         * docker-desktop    Running         2

                   - the 2 after the distro name (docker‑desktop) is the WSL version that the distribution is running under.
                   - 1 = WSL 1 – the “translation layer” that maps Linux syscalls to Windows kernel calls.
                   - 2 = WSL 2 – a real Linux kernel running inside a lightweight Hyper‑V virtual machine (VM).

 - Docker Desktop installs two WSL 2 distros: